dmatik/dmatik.github.io/docs/switcher/switcher_webapi.md

 ---
 layout: default
-title: WebAPI HA integration
+title: WebAPI HA Integration
 parent: Switcher
 nav_order: 2
 ---

-# WebAPI HA integration
+# WebAPI HA Integration

 ## What
 This is alternative option for integration of Switcher devices in Home Assistant.